ContextMapper/contextmapper.github.io/_docs/language-reference/tactic-ddd.md

 Attributes (incl. type references) and methods/operations in domain events can be specified exactly the same way as within entities (see sections above).

 ## Services
-Within your aggregate you can also specify services according to the tactic DDD _Service_ pattern.
-Services are declared with the _Service_ keyword and contain one or more methods/operations.
+Within your [bounded context](/docs/bounded-context) (or also inside aggregates) you can specify domain services according to the tactic DDD _Service_ pattern.
+Domain services are declared with the _Service_ keyword and contain one or more methods/operations.
 These methods/operations are declared exactly the same way as within entities, value objects or domain events, **but without the _def_ keyword**:

 <div class="highlight"><pre><span></span><span class="k">Service</span> RoutingService {